Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

 In this section we still consider the \IS problem in $H$-free graphs, but now our parameter is related to the graph $H$.
 First, we show \cref{thm:parameterH}.
 We point out that a similar argument was also observed by Bonnet~\cite{Bonnet-private}.

 \parameterH*

-\begin{proof} Let $\mathcal{H}_d$ be a family of graphs as in the statement.
-We will reduce from \MIS, which is \Wone-hard and has no $n^{o(k)}$ algorithm, unless the ETH fails~\cite[Theorem 13.25 and Corollary 14.23]{DBLP:books/sp/CyganFKLMPPS15}.
-Set $k=d$ and let $G$ be an instance of \MIS, with $V(G)$ partitioned into $k$ pairwise disjoint sets $V_1,V_2\ldots,V_k$.
-We define $G'$ to be the graph obtained from $G$ by turning each set $V_i$ into a clique.
-It is straightforward to see that $G$ is a yes-instance of \MIS if and only if $G'$ has an independent set of size $k$.
-Furthermore, let us observe that the vertex set of $G'$ is partitioned into $k=d$ cliques, so $G'$ is clearly $H$-free for every $H \in \mathcal{H}_d$. \end{proof}
+\begin{proof} We will reduce from \MIS, for which the vertices of the input graph are partitioned into $k$ disjoint sets $V_1,V_2\ldots,V_k$, each of which forms a clique.
+Note that any independent set can contain at most one vertex from each set $V_i$ where $i\in\{1,\ldots, k\}$.
+Let $\mathcal{H}_d$ be a class of graphs as in the statement.
+Set $k=d$ and let $G$ be an instance of \MIS.
+Let us observe that the vertex set of $G$ is partitioned into $k=d$ cliques, so~$G$ is clearly $H$-free for every~$H \in \mathcal{H}_d$.

+By simply taking the complement of the input graph, we can easily establish that \MIS is as hard as \MCSI{} where $J$ is a clique, i.e., the \MC problem.
+Thus \MIS is \Wone-hard and has no $n^{o(k)}$ algorithm, unless the ETH fails~\cite[Theorem 13.25 and Corollary 14.23]{DBLP:books/sp/CyganFKLMPPS15}.
+Furthermore, by a result of Lin et al.~\cite{lin_et_al:LIPIcs.ICALP.2022.90} the \MC problem has no $k^{o(1)}$-approximation in $f(k)n^{O(1)}$ time under ETH, and by Chalermsook et al.~\cite{DBLP:conf/focs/ChalermsookCKLM17} no clique of size $\zeta(k)$ can be computed in $f(k)n^{\zeta(k)}$ time under the deterministic Gap-ETH.
+From these results the statement follows. \end{proof}

 Now let us consider the \IS problem in $K_{1,d}$-free graphs, parameterized by \emph{both} $k$ and $d$.
 In this case we are able to give parameterized approximation lower bounds based on the following sparsification of \MCSI{}.
-Recall that $\xi(\ell)=2^{(\log\ell)^{1/2+\eps}}=\ell^{o(1)}$ for any constant $\frac{1}{2} > \eps>0$, i.e., the term grows slower than any polynomial (but faster than any polylogarithm).